xuankimtran/docs-1/pages/katalon-studio/docs/qtest-integration.md

 ## Configure qTest integration

 > Notes:
-> * From version 7.9.0 onwards, Katalon Studio supports pushing screenshots (PNG files) and other existing submitting options to qTest to generate reports.
+> * From version 7.9.0 onwards, Katalon Studio supports pushing screenshots (PNG files) to qTest to generate reports.

 You can configure qTest integration manually or with Wizard Setup as follows: